korewireless/Microvisor-Tools/bundler-py/README.md

 ### As a Docker image

-**IMPORTANT** You should always rebuild the container after updates to the tools repository.
+**IMPORTANT** You should always rebuild the container after updates to the `Microvisor-Tools` repository.

 #### 1. Build the container